WebReflection/channel/README.md

 // exact same SharedWorker API/reference
 const sw = new SharedWorker('./shared.js');

-// the port has an extra utility const swc = sw.port.createChannel();
+// the port has an extra utility which
+// optionally accepts any data found through
+// the event.data property, beside event.ports
+const swc = sw.port.createChannel({ any: 'data' });
 swc.addEventListener('message', ({ data }) => {
   // exact same as it is for the worker case swc.close();